Luis Adrian Rios

 Persistent Strategies and Performance: The Moderating Role of the Environment

-Jena, D., McGrath, P., & Rios, L.A. · Preparing for Strategy Science
+Jena, D., McGrath, P., & Rios, L.A. · Preparing for Organization Science

 WP